Jason Walters: Arrest and conviction

 Walters, at the time 19, was arrested along with Ismail Akhnikh on November 10, 2004, after a 14-hour siege in The Hague.
 This was one of a series of raids on suspected Muslim terrorist cells following the 2 November 2004 assassination of filmmaker Theo van Gogh by fellow Hofstad Network member Mohammed Bouyeri.
 Near the end of this siege, Walters threw a hand grenade at police.

 According to police, Walters had his own plans to assassinate Dutch political figures he deemed anti-Muslim, and his hit list included two members of parliament, Ayaan Hirsi Ali, a native of Somalia, and Geert Wilders.
 Both, like van Gogh, had been outspoken critics of Islam in the Netherlands, particularly its treatment of women.

 On 10 March 2006, Walters was convicted with eight others in the Netherlands on charges of terrorism.
 He was sentenced to fifteen years imprisonment.

 Release

 He was released from prison in May 2013.
-In a first interview in 2018, he said to have deradicalized in prison through self study, citing the works of Nietzsche, Plato and Heidegger as crucial.
+In a first interview in 2018, he said he had become deradicalized in prison through self study, citing the works of Nietzsche, Plato and Heidegger as crucial.
 He also said that radicalization is an existential choice.